 The Bodhisatta was once a man from a poor family and then a naga king in back-to-back lives.
 Two human kings were constantly at war, repeatedly gaining and losing control of their rival’s territory.
 One day, after suffering defeat in a battle, one of the kings fled with enemy warriors in pursuit.
 He came to a flooded river and plunged in, preferring to risk drowning than be captured.

-A naga king lived in this river and when he saw the magnificent king crossing it he felt fondness for him and brought him into his jeweled palace.
+A naga king lived in this river, and when he saw the magnificent king crossing it he felt fondness for him and brought him into his jeweled palace.
 When the king explained why he jumped into the river, the naga king promised to use his magic powers to make him ruler of both kingdoms.
-After enjoying the naga king’s hospitality for a week, he went out and slew his rival, becoming the undisputed leader.
+After enjoying the naga king’s hospitality for a week, the king went out and slew his rival, becoming the undisputed leader.
 In gratitude, the king built a new jeweled pavilion on the riverbank every year and the naga king came with a large entourage to receive tribute from his friend.
-When the Bodhisatta saw the nagas’ magnificence at one of these annual festivals he yearned for rebirth in the naga world for his next life.
+When the Bodhisatta saw the nagas’ magnificence at one of these annual festivals, he yearned for rebirth in the naga world for his next life.
 And because he lived a righteous life, his wish came true and he was reborn as a naga king.

 He ruled in great opulence with naga maidens pampering him at all times.
-But he was not satisfied with the naga realm’s grandeur and he wanted his next life to be as a human.
+But he was not satisfied with the naga realm’s grandeur and he wanted his next life to be as a human again.
 He tried to keep the holy-day precepts and live a moral life, but because of the temptations all around him he frequently failed.
 So, despite the dangers of being captured and killed, he began to spend the holy days in the human realm atop an anthill where he would not be distracted.
 He told his worried queen the water in their lucky pond would turn murky if he was assaulted, disappear if he was carried off by a garuda, and become blood red if he was caught by a snake-charmer.